Free service - Available Monday-Friday from 9am-7pm

 Checklist: after you move

 The first few days in your new home will be a bittersweet time of unpacking, teething issues with your new home and making happy memories with your family, even as you miss your old home.
-Amidst this, it’s important that you make time to:
+Amidst this, it’s important that you follow our moving house checklist and make time to:

 - Contact your property’s incumbent supplier and find out what tariffs and rates you’re on.
 This will help you to make more accurate price comparisons.